jlenriquez/jlenriquez.github.io/about.md

 Joel is a Christian, a husband, a father and a programmer residing in Kyoto, Japan.

-He and his family attends at a local church in Kyoto at www.kyotoenglishchurch.org, and say hello to them if you happen to visit the area.
+He and his family attends at a local church in Kyoto at www.kyotoenglishchurch.org.
+Say hello to them if you happen to visit the area.